How Prime Bank Scams Work

 Private Placement Programs and Prime Bank Schemes: How the Fraud Works

-The fast rule: if the offer claims “prime bank instruments”, “platform trading”, “roll programs”, “bullet programs”, “riskless returns”, or “invite only windows”, treat it as fraud and stop engaging.
+If the pitch contains “prime bank instruments”, “roll programs”, “bullet programs”, “private platforms”, or “riskless returns”, treat it as fraud and stop engaging.
+No serious capital market works like that.

 “All ‘prime bank’ investment programs are fraudulent.”